saveourtool/save-cloud/save-deploy/README.md

 #### Some workarounds:
 If setting `save-agent`'s path in `gradle.properties` didn't help you (something doesn't work on Mac), you still can place all the files from `save-agent-*-distribution.jar` into `save-orchestrator/build/resources/main`.
-Moreover, if you use Mac with Apple Silicon, you should run `docker-mac-settings.sh` in order to let docker be avaliable via TCP.
+Moreover, if you use Mac with Apple Silicon, you should run `docker-mac-settings.sh` in order to let docker be available via TCP.
 Do not forget to use `mac` profile.

 #### Note: